goliatone/application-core/docs/guide.md

 **core.io** provides a structure to quickly prototype Node.js applications of _any type_, providing a set of guidelines and conventions to ease development.

-In a way **core.io** aims to be a workflow rather than a framework or a library, providing a common application structure regardless if the application is web, desktop, or data focused.
+In a way **core.io** aims to be a workflow rather than a framework by providing a common application structure regardless if the application is web, desktop, or data focused.

-**core.io** provides basic tools which are useful in any context like configuration management, logging, dependency management, a REPL.
+**core.io** provides basic building blocks which are useful in any context and help with command tasks like configuration management, logging, dependency management and more basic needs of most applications.

+The heart of **core.io** is the [application context](#application-core), which you can extend directly with custom logic or indirectly with modules.

+Modules are intended to encapsulate code and make it portable.
+They also serve as glue to integrate libraries into your project.

 Following simple conventions on how files are named and where are placed **core.io** will auto-load, auto-configure, and auto-wire components.

-The heart of **core.io** is the [application context](#application-core), which you can extend directly with custom logic or indirectly with plugins[ as building blocks].

 1. [Getting Started](#getting-started)